Ⓒ Steve Murez

 The Quartet has studied with such internationally renowned musicians as Jan Talich and Vladimír Bukac (Talich Quartet), Yovan Markovitch (Quatuor Danel), Luc-Marie Aguerra (Quatuor Ysaye), and Johannes Meissl (Artis Quartett).
 In 2016, they were admitted into the class of Günter Pichler (first violin and founder of the legendary Alban Berg Quartet) at the Escuela Superior de Mùsica Reina Sofia in Madrid, and since 2019 they are studying with Krzysztof Chorzelski (Belcea Quartet).
 Thanks to these prestigious musicians who represent the different European musical traditions at their highest level, the Tchalik Quartet has developed a fine repertoire of classical and romantic music.

-The young musicians also received the Chamber Music Award at the International Summer Academy of Vienna University (ISA) and the Award of the Fondazione Monte dei Paschi 2017 in Siena.
+The young musicians also received the Award of the Fondazione Monte dei Paschi 2017 in Siena.
 They are laureate of the Tremplin de la Philharmonie de Paris, and are supported by the Safran Foundation.
 By the end of 2017, the Quartet had become designated residents of ProQuartet and was selected by Simone Gramaglia (Quartetto di Cremona) to take part in the Le Dimore del Quartetto project in Italy.
 In 2019 the Tchalik Quartet became laureate of the academy of the Heidelberger Frühling.

 The instruments played by the members of the Quartet are exclusively made for them by violin maker Philippe Mitéran and bow-maker Konstantin Cheptitski.